From Melone Law P.C. in Reston, Virginia

 Spousal support, or alimony, is an amount of monetary support paid to the more financially dependent spouse and is based on a number of factors, including the need for and ability to pay spousal support, and the lifestyle to which the parties became accustomed during the marriage.
 Section 20-107.1 of the Virginia Code governs spousal support.
 Spousal support is also different from property division, or “equitable distribution,” and is not designed to reimburse or punish a spouse.

 There are three basic types of spousal support: periodic payments for an undefined duration, periodic payments for a defined duration, and a lump sum award.
 A court can use any combination of the types of support.
 Parties may also enter into agreements that provide for different combinations of spousal support, various payment methods, and longer or shorter durations of support.
 They can also agree that neither spouse will have to provide support for the other.
 If there is a pre-existing agreement, the court will be bound by the parties decision in determining any spousal support award.

-If you need counsel or just some advice for a domestic relations case in northern Virginia, contact the firm online or call 703-622-1325 to schedule a free consultation.
+If you need counsel or just some advice for a domestic relations case in northern Virginia, contact the firm online or call 703-622-1325 to schedule a consultation.